The Top Five Medicinal Herbs to Grow in Your Garden and How They Heal

 1. Calendula (Calendula officinalis)

 Calendula, also known as pot marigold, is an annual with bright yellow and orange flower heads that shine like the sun in your garden.
 An edible flower that can be added to salads and used to decorate cakes, calendula is one of the most commonly used herbs in herbal oils, salves, and creams.
-Calendula is used in cosmetic and skin preparations for its anti-inflammatory, anti-microbial and skin-healing properties, for everything from acne to eczema.
+Calendula is used in cosmetic and skin preparations for its anti-inflammatory, anti-microbial and skin-healing properties, to treat everything from acne to eczema.

 Calendula has also been used topically for varicose veins and gum disease, and is often included in natural vaginal lubricants for vaginal dryness and for recurrent candida yeast infections.
 Like all marigolds, calendula also helps to protect other plants in your garden from pests like aphids.